christo-pr/blogposts/dangerously_set_inner_html.md

 </script>
 ```

-Now, imagine someone visits your site using the URL `https://www.nicesite.com/index.html#<script>alert('test')</script>`, the script will be executed because the script above writes whatever comes on url to the document using `document.write`.
+Now, imagine someone visits your site using the URL `https://www.nicesite.com/index.html#<script>alert('test')</script>`, the script will be executed because the code above writes whatever comes on url to the document using `document.write`.

-We can point one of the main differences between this type of XSS attack and the Stored and Reflected: The servers **can't stop** this attack, since the *hash* part of the url is not being sent to the server on the request.
+We can point one of the main differences between this type of XSS attack and the Stored and Reflected: The servers **can't stop** this attack, since the *hash* (#) part of the url is not being sent to the server on the request.

-### Mitigate XSS Attacks
+### Prevent XSS Attacks

-For most of the XSS Attacks the solution is simple, just [sanitize](https://medium.com/@abderrahman.hamila/what-sanitize-mean-and-why-sanitize-in-code-data-5c68c9f76164) your input data, even if comes from a ***trusted*** source and use the correct inputs and outputs
+For most of the XSS sttacks the solution is simple, just [sanitize](https://medium.com/@abderrahman.hamila/what-sanitize-mean-and-why-sanitize-in-code-data-5c68c9f76164) your input data, even if comes from a ***trusted*** source.
+Doing this will ensure that no matter what's the input or output, is always secure.

 Javascript offers us plenty ways to interact with the DOM, so we can works with dynamic content in an easy way, but we need to be carefull on how to use it, since it can make vulnerable our websites.

 #### Inputs & Outputs

-Here's a tiny list of the most common input and outputs
+Here's a tiny list of the most common input and outputs that can be dangerous to use.

 |         Inputs         |        Outputs      |
 |------------------------|---------------------|